efstajas/gql-iterate/README.md

 ## 🗝 Authentication

 GQL-iterate currently only supports `Authorization: Bearer` Header-based auth.
 To supply a bearer token, simply run the CLI with the `--bearer < your token >` option.

+## Concurrency

+If you want to control how many rows are processed in parallel (i.e. you have some rate limit on you API) you can use param `--concurrency`.
+By default it is set to 0 which means that all of the rows are processed in parallel.
+If you want it to work sequentially set `concurrency` to 1.